-- The nature of the emergency. - The location and street address of the emergency. - The phone number from which you are calling. - Additional details about the emergency, like descriptions of any fires burning, injuries or medical symptoms, or physical descriptions of any person who is suspected of having committed a crime. - Follow all instructions that the 9-1-1 dispatcher gives you and only hang up once you are instructed to do so. - If you call 9-1-1 by mistake, don't hang up!
+- The nature of the emergency. - The location and street address of the emergency. - The phone number from which you are calling. - If you call 9-1-1 by mistake, don't hang up!
 The dispatcher may believe that an emergency exists and send responders to your location.
-Instead, explain to the dispatcher what happened.
+Instead, explain to the dispatcher what happened. - Follow all instructions that the 9-1-1 dispatcher gives you and only hang up once you are instructed to do so. - Additional details about the emergency, like descriptions of any fires burning, injuries or medical symptoms, or physical descriptions of any person who is suspected of having committed a crime.